jessabc/jessabc/README.md

 </h1>

 ### :computer: About Me :
-I'm an aspiring Front End Developer :rocket:

 - 🔭 I’m currently working on a Chingu voyage
 - 🌱 I’m currently learning Next.js
-- 👯 I’m looking to collaborate on ...reach out, I would love to collaborate!
+- 👯 I’m looking to collaborate on ...reach out, I would love to collaborate
-- :open_book: I’m looking for help with ... everything!
+- :open_book: I’m looking for help with everything...
 - ⚡ Fun fact: In my free time, I love eating :fries: :sushi: :curry: